schedges/reactorNuSpectrumGenerator/README.md

 * emax: maximum energy of output spectrum

 ## data_sources
 * For each isotope, filename to use from fluxData folder.
 Format of data is lines of "energy [in MeV], antineutrinos/fission".
 Comments start with a "#".
-If data does not cover requested (emin,emax) range, linear extrapolation is done using four closest data points.
+If data does not cover requested (emin,emax) range, exponential extrapolation is done using five closest data points.

 ## reactor_data
 * type: "manual" currently, plan to put in example reactor data later